pre-eth/adam/README.md

 “Proving” security is a very difficult thing to do, and a good deal of cryptanalysis is needed before domain wide recognition for the strength of any cryptographic algorithm is gained.
 That’s why the saying [“Don’t Roll Your Own Crypto”](https://security.stackexchange.com/questions/18197/why-shouldnt-we-roll-our-own) exists.

-ADAM has passed the [NIST Test Suite for Random Bit Generation SP 800-22](https://csrc.nist.gov/publications/detail/sp/800-22/rev-1a/final) just like the original algorithm in the paper, along with other test suites like [Dieharder](http://webhome.phy.duke.edu/~rgb/General/dieharder.php) and [gjrand](https://gjrand.sourceforge.net).
+ADAM has passed the [NIST Test Suite for Random Bit Generation SP 800-22](https://csrc.nist.gov/publications/detail/sp/800-22/rev-1a/final) just like the original algorithm in the paper, along with other test suites mentioned below.
 However, conducting further testing is required before confident security guarantees can be made.
 This is just a toy RNG for now, and for production use I strongly recommend using something more thoroughly vetted by the field like [ChaCha20](https://datatracker.ietf.org/doc/html/rfc7539).

 While passing one or even all of these test suites doesn't guarantee that a RNG is cryptographically secure, it follows that a CSPRNG will pass these tests, so they nonetheless provide a measuring stick of sorts to reveal flaws in the design and various characteristics of the randomness of the generated numbers.

 ## TESTING

 Testing is easy with the `-a` option.
-The minimum number of bits that can be outputted is 1 million (1M) bits.
-You can provide a multiplier within [1, 5000] as mentioned above, and then write those bits to a text or binary file which can be supplied to any of the testing frameworks listed below, a different framework, or your own RNG tests!
+The minimum number of bits that can be outputted is 1 million bits (1Mb).
+You can provide a multiplier within [1, 8000] as mentioned above, and then write those bits to a text or binary file which can be supplied to any of the testing frameworks listed below, a different framework, or your own RNG tests!

 For piping data directly into a testing program, use the `-b` option.